 As in many other sectors, the hotel business has jumped on the luxury bandwagon.
-New competitors, ownership structures and business models are emerging: boutiques and collections; independent and family-owned, or corporately-owned and managed with different ownership and management strategies.
+New competitors, ownership structures, and business models are emerging: boutiques and collections; independent and family-owned, or corporately-owned and managed with different ownership and management strategies.

 They adopt a mix of branding strategies that include “soft” and “hard” approaches, as in visible or invisible parent or group branding, such as the Luxury Collection – Starwood Hotels & Resorts (now under Marriott International) versus the Autograph Collection (no mention of Marriott hotels and most people seem oblivious of the brand’s ownership).
 There’s no plaque on the door and no group logo.
 It builds on the individual brand’s unique identity as opposed to that of the group, yet benefits from the scale of a larger group while retaining, to a certain degree, their ‘independence’.

 In 2010, LVMH established a luxury hotel management division to manage its luxury properties and hotel activities recognizing the opportunity the high-end luxury hotel industry represented.
-Maisons Cheval Blanc was a result of this – a concept pioneered with the Cheval Blanc resort in Courchevel and extended to the Maldives, Saint-Barthélemy and soon Paris, with talk of properties opening under the Cheval Blanc name in Oman and Egypt.
+Maisons Cheval Blanc was a result of this – a concept pioneered with the Cheval Blanc resort in Courchevel and extended to the Maldives, Saint-Barthélemy, Saint-Tropez, and Paris, with talk of properties opening under the Cheval Blanc name in Oman and Egypt.

 They all recognize the potential importance of hospitality within the context of luxury, an opportunity to provide unique personalized brand experiences and exceptional service.